arafathossain01/JavaScript/README.md

 function sum(...args) {}
 ```

-it can hold many arguments and convert to array. we can't take any parameter after rest parameter
+it can hold many arguments and convert to array.
+JS can't take any parameter after rest parameter

 ```js
 function addar(num1, num2) {